Chencho34/ktm-web-page/README.md

 # KTM Web Page

-## Project Create With HTML5 & CSS3
+## Project Create With HTML5 & CSS3 (BEM)

+In this project, I make use of HTML5 technologies by applying solid semantics to provide a robust structure to the web page.
+In addition, I use CSS3 with the BEM (Block, Element, Modifier) methodology for stylization through classes, ensuring a visual design consistent and maintainable.

 ## Description